Choose a program

 Nurses collaborate with physicians in performing treatments and examinations, administering medications, and providing direct patient care in convalescence and rehabilitation.
 They work in an environment that is constantly changing to provide the best possible care for patients.
 Nurses are continuously learning about the latest technology as well as considering the evidence that their nursing practice is based upon.

-Mayo School of Health Sciences provides exceptional clinical training experiences through many affiliated nursing education programs.
+Mayo Clinic School of Health Sciences provides exceptional clinical training experiences through many affiliated nursing education programs.

 The field of nursing offers several levels of practice, each with different educational requirements.
 There are many excellent nursing programs throughout the United States.

 - Registered nurse — associate degree

 - Registered nurse — bachelor's degree